A corporation can either be regarded as private or public. The following factors determine this classification:

 Going from Private Company to Public Company

-A private company can go public in three ways: Initial public offering (IPO), direct listing, and acquisition.
+A private company can go public through an Initial public offering (IPO), direct listing, or acquisition.

 Initial Public Offering (IPO)

 In this method, a private company that meets specific listing requirements outlined by the exchange completes an IPO.
-An IPO involves an investment bank that underwrites the sale of new or existing shares.
-If it goes through, the company is public, and thus its shares are traded on an exchange.
+An IPO involves an investment bank underwriting the sale of new or existing shares.
+If it goes through, the company becomes public, and thus, its shares are traded on an exchange.

 Direct Listing (DL)

-Unlike an IPO, the direct listing does not involve an underwriter, and no new capital is raised.
-In a direct listing, the company is listed on an exchange where the existing shareholders sell the shares.
+Unlike an IPO, a direct listing does not involve an underwriter, and no new capital is raised.
+Instead, the company is listed on an exchange, and the existing shareholders sell the shares.
 A direct listing is beneficial in that it is fast and cost-effective.

 Acquisition